apollographql/apollo-kotlin/design-docs/Codegen.md

 </tr>
 </table>

-# operationBased2 models
+# experimental_operationBasedWithInterfaces models

-operationBased2 codegen is a variant of operationBased which exposes more type information.
+experimental_operationBasedWithInterfaces codegen is a variant of operationBased which allows to leverage Kotlin `when` statements and make some fragments non-null depending on what case they are in.

 #### Why another operationBased?

-With operationBased model, handling all possible types of a model could be treacherous code.
+With operationBased model, handling all possible types of a model relies on a succession of `if` statements:

 For example query below,
 ```graphql